How To Meet People And Make Friends In London | 10 Top Tips

 This may seem like a bit of an obvious one, but mixing with your new friends’ friends gives you the perfect opportunity to broaden your circle.

-Whether that’s by going on a night out, going for some lunch, or just a generally fun activity, it’s all about being confident and mixing with people.
+Whether that’s by going on a night out, going for some lunch, or just a generally fun activity such as shopping, it’s all about being confident and mixing with people.

 Whilst studying at university, you’ll be meeting new people every day, so if you actively try to get to know more people, you’ll be a social butterfly in no time.